simonspa/resolution-simulator/README.md

-COCPITT Telescope Resolution Simulation
+Telescope Resolution Simulation
 =====

-Small collection of scripts for simulation of the telescope resolution for the COCPITT high-rate telescope family.
+Calculator class for telescope track resolution using the General Broken Lines formalism This small collection of scripts provides a simple interface for the simulation of telescope resolutions including the effects of multiple scattering in the telescope planes and the surrounding air.

+### Features

+* Error propagation of track extrapolation uncertainty using GBL
+* Includes scattering in material, estimated via the PDG Highland formula
+* Automatically accounts for air between the telescope planes
+* Automatic placement of the thin scatterers at correct positions
+* Planes ordered automatically in `z` for correct GBL trajectory building

+* Radiation length for some common materials are defined in `utils/materials.h`

-### First steps
+### Installation

 * Install and source ROOT
 * Install GBL